Traveling with Dementia: 6 Tips to Decide if it’s a Good Idea

 Another consideration is your travel destination.

-Also think about how you would get to that location.
+Also, consider how you would get to that location.
 For example, driving gives you more flexibility and control.

 Air travel is hectic and unpredictable, so it’s typically more difficult.
 And short, direct flights are always better than long flights or multiple transfers.